realgarit/teams-phonemanager/README.md

 ## Usage

 1. Download from the latest release
-2. Run `teams-phonemanager.exe`
+2. Run the application:
+   - Windows: `teams-phonemanager.exe`
+   - macOS: `teams-phonemanager` (or the .app bundle)

 ## Architecture

-- .NET 8 WPF
+- .NET 8 Avalonia (cross-platform UI framework)
-- Material Design for WPF
+- Material Design for Avalonia
 - MVVM Pattern
 - Microsoft.PowerShell.SDK
 - Custom logging service for debugging and monitoring